jain-atishay/n8n-weather-automation/readme.md

 - HTML email template with weather info
 - Alert logic for severe weather
 - All setup instructions
+- The workflow is designed so only the HTTP Request node needs to be updated when changing cities.

 ## Tech Used